hero

 Shelly’s story illustrates trends affecting people all over Oregon, from small rural communities to cities and suburbs.
 Rising rates of housing insecurity and homelessness led OCF to step up efforts to understand the underlying issues and engage our donors and partners to take action.

-Portland Homeless Family Solutions provides families with shelter and services like rapid rehousing and parenting education, as well as helping families like Shelly’s stay in their homes and never experience homelessness in the first place.
+Path Home provides families with shelter and services like rapid rehousing and parenting education, as well as helping families like Shelly’s stay in their homes and never experience homelessness in the first place.

-Their new $5.5M Family Village—funded through broad–based community support, including 800 individual donors and several OCF funds—houses 25 families (up to 100 parents and children) with a groundbreaking approach called trauma–informed design.
+Their $5.5 million Family Village—funded through broad–based community support, including 800 individual donors and several OCF funds—houses 25 families (up to 100 parents and children) with a groundbreaking approach called trauma–informed design.

-“When people are experiencing something as stressful as homelessness, their brains are in a constant state of stress response, releasing stress chemicals that turn off people’s ability to regulate their emotions and think critically,” says Executive Director Brandi Tuck.
+“When people are experiencing something as stressful as homelessness, their brains are in a constant state of stress response, releasing stress chemicals that turn off people’s ability to regulate their emotions and think critically,” says Path Home Executive Director Brandi Tuck.
 “What we’re trying to do with Family Village is called trauma– informed design and architecture, which research shows changes the chemical response in the brain and leads to people feeling in control of their lives and hopeful for the future.”
 Trauma–informed design features include natural light, soothing colors, rounded forms and natural materials to create a healing, supportive environment.

 Oregon’s growing crises of housing instability and homelessness put our most vulnerable residents at risk.
 These complex challenges require a full understanding of the issues, collaborative approaches, and sustained delivery of a continuum of supports ranging from emergency services and shelter beds to workforce training and affordable housing.
-Working together, we’re building solutions.

 Share